D.I.S.C.O. Design Jam Website

 Feedback

-Situational Questions
+Situational Questions Feedback

-Design Questions
+Design Questions Feedback

 System Usability Scale (SUS)

 Using five questions from the System Usability Scale, I wanted to understand what users were feeling while navigating through the prototype to create a simpler and more user-friendly experience for users.
-The scale ranges from 1 (strongly disagree) to 5 (strongly agree)
+The scale ranges from 1 (strongly disagree) to 5 (strongly agree).

 Phase III: Website Development